The full fee is due at the time of each session (check, cash, MasterCard or Visa).

 Email me or call (314) 446-2899 to discuss fees for supervision, consultation, workshops, or public speaking.

-Please call your insurance company before scheduling your first session to ask these essential questions about your out-of-network benefits:
+Please call your insurance company before scheduling your first session to ask these essential questions:

 - Does my policy cover a licensed clinical social worker who is out-of-network?